shadabsk/Sign-Language-Recognition-Using-Hand-Gestures-Keras-PyQT5-OpenCV/Readme.md

 ## Getting Started
 All the source code is available inside SourceCode Directory.
 It requires python version 3.6 or later as to synchronize with tensorflow.
 * winGuiAuto.py available inside source code directory contains the hwnd handler which is used to tweak the default window behavior much similar to windows programming.
 * The Recognise.py will recognise the gesture as per the trained dataset, recogniseAppend.py file will make a formation of sentences.
-These are acting as the stubs for this project, This project has been developed module wise and then has been integrated into a whole full fledge application.
+These are acting as the stubs for this project.
+This project has been developed module wise and then has been integrated into a whole full fledge application.
 Long press 'escape' key for exiting a window.
 * gestfinal2.min.mp4 is the introductory video demonstration of the complete application. icons and UI_Files directory contains all the necessary front end assets.
-* Capture.py file will help in creating your own dataset and cnn_model.py file will use cnn deep neural nets to train your model and store in the form of hadoop distributed (h5) format.
+* Capture.py file will help in creating your own dataset and cnn_model.py file will use cnn deep neural nets to train your model and store it in the form of hadoop distributed (h5) format.
 * Build the model with name "ASLModel.h5" using cnn_model.py or give any name just modify the line 38 inside "Dashboard.py"
 * Install the required libraries and packages.
 * Start using the application by simply double clicking "Dashboard.py"